-As this Company is at the beginning of its journey, it will take time to deploy the funds raised into companies the investment team consider to be good investment opportunities.
-While the Company is building up its investments, the portfolio will naturally be more concentrated in fewer companies.
+To remind shareholders, as the Company is at the beginning of its investment journey, it will take time to deploy the funds raised into portfolio companies that the investment team consider to be good investment opportunities.
+While we are in this early investment phase, the portfolio will naturally be more concentrated in fewer companies.
 This means that performance will be more sensitive to the success and/or failure of these investments than if the portfolio was larger.

-As such, over the coming years, there may well be a decline in overall value as Future Generations VCT invests in new businesses, some of which are at the start of their growth journey and need to build their technology, prove their market, win new contracts and grow their teams.
-Their value will take time to grow, and unfortunately some of these will ultimately fail.
+As such, over the next couple of years, there may well be a decline in overall value as the Company invests in new businesses, some of which are at the start of their growth journey and will need to build their technology, prove their market, win new contracts, and grow their teams.
+Their value will take time to grow, and inevitably some of these will ultimately fail.

 The long-term target is to pay an annual dividend of 5% of the NAV.
-However, given the expected holding period of target portfolio companies and restrictions imposed on VCTs, it is very unlikely Future Generations VCT will be able to pay dividends before 1 July 2025.
-During this time, any growth in value will increase the value of the Company.
-Dividends are likely to be generated from successful exits, so the Company is unlikely to pay significant dividends until portfolio companies have time to mature and/or be acquired.
+However, given the expected holding period of target portfolio companies and restrictions imposed on VCTs, it is very unlikely that the Company will be able to pay dividends before 1 July 2025.
+During this time, any growth in value will increase the net asset value of the Company.
+Dividends are likely to be generated from successful exits, so the Company is unlikely to pay significant dividends until portfolio companies have time to mature and be acquired.

 I would like to conclude by thanking both my Board colleagues and the Octopus team on behalf of all shareholders for their hard work.
-I am excited to see what the coming year brings for this new Company.
+I am excited to see what the coming year brings for your Company.